Kingston825/Portfolio/README.md

 <p align="center">
   I currently work as a database administrator, but I have also been exploring Data Science.
 I'm based in North Platte, Nebraska.
   <br />
   I'm passionate about expanding my understanding of data science and programming in general.
 I graduated with a bachelor's degree in Computer Information Systems in 2013; however, since it was not a direct computer science degree, my experience with programming concepts was limited.
-I've recently fell back in love with programming and am trying to expand my knowledge, This led to a pursuit in a masters of data science degree.
+I've recently fallen back in love with programming and am trying to expand my knowledge.
+This led to a pursuit of a master's degree in data science.
 </p>

 ---